soverenio/docs/docs/source/getting-started/concepts.rst

 The PII detection service receives the prepared data, detects PIIs in it, and sends back metadata containing PII detection results.

-The URL clustering service receives the metadata and sends it to Soveren cloud, namely to the statistical service.
+The URL clustering service receives the metadata and sends it to Soveren cloud.

-The authentication service authenticates the URL clustering service in Soveren cloud.

-The statistical service receives the metadata from the the URL clustering service and stores it in the metadata storage.

-The frontend asks the statistical service for data to populate the user dashboard whenever a user logs into their user account and views stats and metrics.
+The frontend uses the received data to populate the user dashboard whenever a user logs into their user account and views stats and metrics.